walles/vpixsh/README.md

 - Print hints on `cd` so we know where we're going on `cd ../..`
 - Smart history search using `fzf` (or whatever)
 - `shellcheck` command lines and show as-you-type hints
+- Handle multiline input at the prompt; `for` loops, function declarations...

+### DONE

+- Support for ctrl-d to exit